GUDHI/gudhi-data/README.md

 # gudhi-data

-These datasets are used as examples, or for benchmark purposes and in gudhi python data fetch methods.
+These datasets are used as examples, for benchmark purposes and in gudhi python data fetch methods.

 Do not hesitate to submit a pull request with new model data and sources!